Ahmed9190/webrtc_voice_sendin_ha/USAGE.md

 ## Troubleshooting

 ### SSL Certificate Errors

 The self-signed certificate will cause browser warnings.
 This is normal and expected.
 Simply accept the certificate to proceed.

 ### Microphone Permissions

 Make sure to allow microphone access when prompted by the browser.

 ### Connection Issues

 If you experience connection issues:

-1. Check that all services are running with `docker-compose ps`
+1. Check that all services are running with `docker compose ps`
 2. Verify that the STUN servers are accessible
 3. Ensure no firewall is blocking the connections

 ## Performance

 The solution is optimized for minimal latency:

 - Average latency: ~1ms
 - WebRTC settings optimized for real-time communication
 - Automatic reconnection and error recovery

 ## Services

 - Home Assistant: https://localhost
 - WebRTC Backend: http://localhost:8080
 - Nginx Proxy: https://localhost (with SSL)